University campus in North Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-UX Design Program Details at North Carolina Schools
+In-depth UX Design program profiles in North Carolina

 At the associate's level, wake Technical Community College's Web & UX Design program prepares students to plan, design, develop and maintain professional, high-quality, responsive websites while creating digital media and integrating web technologies to support organizational needs.
 Students learn UX design foundations including empathizing with users, building wireframes and prototypes, and conducting research to test designs.
 The comprehensive curriculum covers HTML5/CSS3, web design principles, responsive design (RWD), UI/UX, Adobe Creative Suite (Photoshop, Illustrator, After Effects, Premiere), Figma, WordPress, JavaScript, internet marketing, SEO/SEM, web analytics, social media marketing, database fundamentals, and Git/GitHub.
 The program can be completed 100% online with some introductory courses also available in-person at Southern Wake and Scott Northern Wake campuses.
 Graduates become proficient in HTML, CSS, web design, prototyping, JavaScript, UI/UX, web analytics, social media and internet marketing, preparing them for careers as web developers, web administrators, computer systems analysts, and web/digital interface designers.